 - Reclassify: the reassignment of an existing position to another classification.

 - New positions are classified and existing positions reclassified at the request of the department.

-- If applicable, review the generic classification description.
+- Review the existing generic classification description.

 - Describe the position: full or part-time, temporary or regular, position share or other special circumstances?

 - If this is a newly created position, discuss with your Human Resources Representative.